This chapter describes how to complete the postinstallation tasks after you have installed the Oracle Grid Infrastructure software.

-On the Patches & Update page, click Advanced Search.
+On the Patches and Updates page, click Product or Family (Advanced).

-Any available patch updates appear under the Results heading.
+Any available patch updates are displayed in the Patch Search page.

 Click the patch number to download the patch.

-On the Patch Set page, click View README and read the page that appears.
+Select the patch number and click Read Me.
 The README page contains information about the patch set and how to apply the patches to your installation.

 Return to the Patch Set page, click Download, and save the file on your system.

-Refer to Appendix F for information about how to stop database processes in preparation for installing patches.
+See Appendix F, "How to Upgrade to Oracle Grid Infrastructure 11g Release 2" for information about how to stop database processes in preparation for installing patches.